 The Coneto property is subject to a 2.5% net smelter returns ("NSR") royalty payable to the vendors.

-During fiscal 2011, the Company signed a non-binding letter of intent with Fresnillo PLC ("Fresnillo") to jointly explore the contiguous mineral concessions held by the Company and Fresnillo in the Coneto mining district.
-A definitive Association Agreement was signed on February 2, 2012.
-The principal terms of the Agreement are:
+During fiscal 2011, the Company agreed with Fresnillo PLC ("Fresnillo") to jointly explore the contiguous mineral concessions held by the Company and Fresnillo in the Coneto mining district.